cujojs/meld/docs/api.md

 Adds afterThrowing advice to matching methods.
 The `afterThrowingFunction` will be called after the matching method throws an exception, and will receive the thrown exception as its only argument.

+AfterThrowing advice *cannot* squelch exceptions.
+That is, it cannot turn the "throwing" case back into "returning".
+If you need to do that, use [around advice](#meldaround).
+If afterThrowing advice throws an exception, however, it will be propagated in place of the original exception.

 **NOTE:** afterThrowing advice *will not* be executed when the matching method returns without throwing.

 ```js